-Up on the winding road, 20 minute drive from Amalfi and 15 minute drive from Conca dei Marini, Nume is a beautiful fortified construction dating back to 1500, with original thick walls and a watch tower.
+Up on a winding road, and just a 20-minute drive from Amalfi and a 15-minute drive from Conca dei Marini, Villa Nume is a beautiful fortified construction dating back to 1500, with original thick walls and a watch tower.
 Masculine and austere in its exterior look, Nume boasts recently renovated interiors styled in a very romantic and sophisticated way.
-Perched on an outcrop of the mountain – the villa is reached by several flights of steps down – it overlooks the winding coastline and the stunning turquoise open sea.
-If you are looking for a quiet, private retreat with great service, this idyll will not disappoint you.
-It is the perfect villa for the guests seeking romantic seclusion and the excitement of the Amalfi Coast.
+Perched on an outcrop of a mountain – the villa is reached by several flights of steps down – it overlooks the winding coastline and the stunning turquoise open sea.
+If you are looking for a quiet private retreat with great service, this idyll will not disappoint you.
+It is the perfect villa for guests seeking romantic seclusion and the excitement of the Amalfi Coast.

 Weekly rates & Availability